Mlograda/Forecasting-Covid-19-Hospitalization-in-LA/README.md

 ### Feature Selection

 After filling up the placeholder, I run two feature selection techniques. **Linear Regression** and **Random Forest**.
-I chose **Linear Regression** because it captures the linear relationship (if any) between the attributes.
+I chose **Linear Regression** because it captures the linear relationship (if any) between the attributes and the target variable.
 I chose **Random Forest** to select features that may have non-linear relationships and coudl be useful in a more complex model.
 Details are provided in the notebook.

 ### Predictions
 In this section, I run 3 prediction models, namely **Linear regression**, **Decision Tree**, and **Multilayer Perceptron**.
 I used GridSearch to select the optimal parameters for the **Decision Tree**, and **Multilayer Perceptron** models.